07 Jan 4 Excellent Tips to Crush the CPA Exam Simulations

-The Document Review Simulations (DRS), also referred to as SIMs, test a candidate’s ability to complete a realistic task that simulates something a newly licensed CPA might do on the job.
+The Document Review Simulations (DRS), also referred to as SIMs, test your ability to complete a realistic task that simulates something a newly licensed CPA might do on the job.

 The simulations are not multiple-choice questions and require you to come up with your own answers to the problems.
 This part of the exams is heavily weighted and can cripple your score if not approached correctly.
 Below are 4 tips to help you prepare for the CPA exam Simulations.

 #1 – Give Yourself A Fighting Chance

 Be sure you leave enough time for the simulations.
 A general rule of thumb is that if the SIMS are worth 40% of your score, then you should budget 40% of your available time.
 Below is a good estimate for how much time you should plan on setting aside for the SIMS: